mgeck64/ccalc-gtk/readme.md

 symbolic links to the library files in my ccalc-lib project directory (built in lib there).

-This project also depends on gtkmm 4 for the GUI frontend.
+This project also depends on gtkmm-4.0 for the GUI frontend.

 This project also depends on Boost; see ccalc-lib for more information.